 Step 3 - Deliver information and track applicant status

 - It is the student’s responsibility to make certain official transcripts are sent to: Henry Ford College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407

 - It is the student’s responsibility to make certain all necessary records are submitted to the Admission Assistant of Health Careers in the Welcome Center.

 - Students are responsible to monitor their program admission progress via the WebAdvisor Program Evaluation link.

 Step 4 - Qualifying and admission

-•Students will only be contacted via the contact information provided through WebAdvisor.
+- Students will only be contacted via the contact information provided through WebAdvisor.
 It is imperative that all student contact information such as phone numbers and addresses are kept current.
-If we are unable to contact you, we then will move to the next qualified applicant.
+If we are unable to contact a student, we then will move to the next qualified applicant.

-* Final approval to enroll in the program comes from the Respiratory Therapist Program Director.
+- Final approval to enroll in the program only comes from the Respiratory Therapist Program Director.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.

 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.